-In order to appreciate how acetylcholine can toggle the hippocampus between encoding and retrieval modes, it is necessary to first consider how information is processed within the hippocampus (Fig. 3).
+In order to appreciate how acetylcholine can toggle the hippocampus between encoding and retrieval modes, it is necessary to first consider how information is processed within the hippocampus (Figure 3).
 Specifically, the unique architecture and connectivity of hippocampal subfields provides insight into how this region performs operations that are critical for forming and retrieving memories.
-For the purpose of this review, we will focus mainly on hippocampal subfields CA1, CA3, and dentate gyrus (DG), as well as the entorhinal cortex (ERc), which is the main source of cortical input to the hippocampus (Lavenex and Amaral,
+For the purpose of this review, we will focus mainly on hippocampal subfields CA1, CA3, and dentate gyrus (DG), as well as the entorhinal cortex (ERc), which is the main source of cortical input to the hippocampus (Lavenex & Amaral, 2000).

 Two pathways in the hippocampus are thought to be critical for memory encoding and retrieval.
-The monosynaptic pathway directly connects ERc to CA1 (Fig. 3a; Lavenex and Amaral, 2000; van Strien et al., 2009).
+The monosynaptic pathway directly connects ERc to CA1 (Figure 3a; Lavenex & Amaral, 2000; van Strien, Cappaert, & Witter, 2009).
 ERc also synapses with DG, which then sends information to CA3.
 CA3 then synapses with CA1 via the Schaffer collaterals, and also has strong recurrent synaptic connections.
-The three-synapse circuit between ERc-DG, DG-CA3, and CA3-CA1 is known as the trisynaptic pathway (Fig. 3a; Lavenex and Amaral, 2000; van Strien et al., 2009).
+The three-synapse circuit between ERc-DG, DG-CA3, and CA3-CA1 is known as the trisynaptic pathway (Figure 3a; Lavenex & Amaral, 2000; van Strien et al., 2009).

 This architecture enables the hippocampus to perform various operations that are thought to be critical for memory.
-Two of these operations are pattern separation - the encoding of new information in a manner that is distinct from similar memories (Yassa and Stark, 2011) ---and pattern completion - the retrieval of a full memory given a partial cue (Treves and Rolls, 1992).
-The DG, via its sparse coding properties, is implicated in pattern separation (O'Reilly and McClelland, 1994; Leutgeb et al., 2007; Bakker et al., 2008; Yassa and Stark, 2011; Berron et al., 2016; for reviews see Kesner and Rolls, 2015; Duncan and Schlichting, 2018).
-CA3, which receives input from DG, is likewise involved in pattern separation (O'Reilly and McClelland, 1994; Leutgeb et al., 2007; Bakker et al., 2008; Norman, 2010).
-However, the strong recurrent connections of CA3 are also linked to pattern completion (Treves and Rolls, 1992; O'Reilly and McClelland, 1994; Neunuebel and Knierim, 2014; Kesner and Rolls, 2015; Duncan and Schlichting, 2018).
-CA1 receives input from both ERc and CA3 (Lavenex and Amaral, 2000), putting it in an ideal location to compare retrieved memories (from CA3) to currently experienced events (from ERc; Duncan, et al., 2012a; Chen et al., 2015).
+Two of these operations are pattern separation - the encoding of new information in a manner that is distinct from similar memories (Yassa & Stark, 2011) - and pattern completion - the retrieval of a full memory given a partial cue (Treves & Rolls, 1992).
+The DG, via its sparse coding properties, is implicated in pattern separation (O'Reilly & McClelland, 1994; Leutgeb, Leutgeb, Moser, & Moser, 2007; Bakker, Kirwan, Miller, & Stark, 2008; Yassa & Stark, 2011; Berron et al., 2016; for reviews see Kesner & Rolls, 2015; Duncan & Schlichting, 2018).
+CA3, which receives input from DG, is likewise involved in pattern separation (O'Reilly & McClelland, 1994; Leutgeb et al., 2007; Bakker et al., 2008; Norman, 2010).
+However, the strong recurrent connections of CA3 are also linked to pattern completion (Treves & Rolls, 1992; O'Reilly & McClelland, 1994; Neunuebel & Knierim, 2014; Kesner & Rolls, 2015; Duncan & Schlichting, 2018).
+CA1 receives input from both ERc and CA3 (Lavenex & Amaral,

+2000), putting it in an ideal location to compare retrieved memories (from CA3) to currently experienced events (from ERc; Duncan, Ketz, et al., 2012; Chen, Cook, & Wagner, 2015).